ahmar46/Type_Writter/README.md

-### I made a nice looking Typewriter Effect that ca.
+### I made a nice looking Typewriter Effect that can.

 ### Technologies Used: HTML, CSS, JavaScript.